SamStuckey/jGreat/README.md

     <li>super cool</li>
   </ul>
   ```
-  - `$g('String')` You can also pass in a string.
-This will treat the string as a query parameter and
+  - `$g(selector)` You can also pass in a string or selector.
+This will treat the input as a query parameter and
   search the DOM for any matching elements.  jGreat will wrap the element in a DOMNodeCollection, giving you access
-  to all of it's available methods.
+  to all of its available methods.

   e.g.
   ```js